Clerk of District Court

 A partial list of requirements for obtaining a Marriage License are as follows (this list is to be used only as a guideline and not to be interpreted as inclusive of all Montana marriage license laws.
 It is subject to change without notice):

-12. Persons who may now solemnize a marriage include a judge of a court of record, a public official whose powers include solemnization of marriages, by a mayor, city judge or justice of the peace, by a tribal judge, or in accordance with any mode of solemnization recognized by any religious denomination, indian nation or tribe, or native group (40-1-301)
+8. Persons who may now solemnize a marriage include a judge of a court of record, a public official whose powers include solemnization of marriages, by a mayor, city judge or justice of the peace, by a tribal judge, or in accordance with any mode of solemnization recognized by any religious denomination, Indian nation or tribe, or native group. ( 40-1-301)

-13. No license to marry shall be issued if either of the applicants is under the influence of intoxicating liquor or narcotic drugs (40-1-210).
+9. No license to marry shall be issued if either of the applicants is under the influence of intoxicating liquor or narcotic drugs. ( 40-1-210)

-15. Effective July 1, 1997, the social security numbers of both male and female applicants must be on the marriage license application.
+11. Effective July 1, 1997, the social security numbers of both applicants must be on the marriage license application.